Nadine2016/local/index.md

 <dd>Create a cluster specifically for {{site.data.keyword.Bluemix_local_notm}} use.
 An example for the cluster name is `bluemix`.</dd>
 <dt>**Resource pool**</dt>
 <dd>Create a resource pool under the {{site.data.keyword.Bluemix_local_notm}} cluster.
 An example for resource pool name is `local`.</dd>
-</dt>**Datastores**</dt>
+<dt>**Datastores**</dt>
 <dd>Requires 7.5 TB for the initial deployment of {{site.data.keyword.Bluemix_notm}}.<br />
 <br />
 **Note**: When you use more than one datastore, ensure that each one begins with the same prefix.
 Examples of multiple datastore names with the same prefix are `bluemix_datastore_01` and `bluemix_datastore_02`.</dd>
 <dt>**Network**</dt>
 <dd>You must have one customer accessible network with outbound internet capability.
-The VLAN hosts the private subnet where the Bluemix Local components run.
+The VLAN hosts the private subnet where the {{site.data.keyword.Bluemix_local_notm}} components run.
 All traffic is routed from the private subnet to the customer subnet.
-A customer subnet IP is used for all access to Bluemix Local.
-Then, you can define a second private VLAN between only the ESXis being used for Bluemix Local.
-This VLAN is shown as a port group in VMware.
-Bluemix Local uses it for the private subnet, which is more secure and can help avoid routing issues.
+A customer subnet IP is used for all access to {{site.data.keyword.Bluemix_local_notm}}.
+Then, you can define a second private VLAN between only the ESXis being used for {{site.data.keyword.Bluemix_local_notm}}.
+This VLAN is shown as a port group in VMware. {{site.data.keyword.Bluemix_local_notm}} uses it for the private subnet, which is more secure and can help avoid routing issues.
 <p>If you are using vSphere distributed switches (vDS), create a folder to hold the vDS, and place the vDS inside the folder.</p>
 </dl>